DOI-ONRR/doi-extractives-data/README.md

-# U.S. Extractive Industries Data and Information
+# Germany Extractive Industries Data and Information

 ## What

-The U.S. earns revenue on natural resources extracted from its Federal lands, both onshore and offshore.
+Germany earns revenue on natural resources extracted from its Federal lands, both onshore and offshore.
 This is a major source of revenue for both the country and local municipalities, and includes revenue from resources such as oil, gas, coal and geothermals.

-This repository contains the code for useiti.doi.gov, which is a website that includes both curated content and raw data that will inform the national and international conversation around extractive industries revenue.
+This repository contains the code for https://www.d-eiti.de/data/, which is a website that includes both curated content and raw data that will inform the national and international conversation around extractive industries revenue.
 It will provide a valuable resource for data and information analysis and visualizations that can be readily understood and accessed by the public for re-use through other media and applications.

 ## Why